 Now, we focus on the boundary condition steps of this alternating procedure.
 We have to describe the approach for several subproblems as well as the original problem.
 For the starting point of the description we assume that the inward population of the original problem is already given.
 This is true at the beginning of the simulation (by initialization) or at an arbitrary time level after solving the corresponding subproblem.
 There are several subproblems using data of the current time level, but also additional subproblems have to be created, which depend on the current time level.
-In the example of Fig. 6 at k = 17 the subproblems 18 - 21 and $24^$ exist already, whereas 22 has to be created.
+In the example of Fig. 6 at k=17 the subproblems 18-21 and 24^ exist already, whereas 22 has to be created.
 The star denotes the subproblem solved to create initial data for later subproblems.
 For all new subproblems a lattice of corresponding size has to be created and initialized according to (10)-(11).
 The other subproblems simply copy information from the original problem according to (12).
 This finishes the boundary condition step.
 After the subsequent collision and streaming steps, the inward population of the original problem can be copied from the corresponding subproblem, according to (13).
 Thus, the assumption of the description is again restored.

-Given a fixed history depth H, there are H simultaneous subproblems, each having a lattice size of H + 1.
-When neglecting the effort done by copying data, costs of enlarged subproblems and the creation of subproblems, the total effort of the discrete artificial boundary condition is at most as high as a lattice extension by $H^2 + H$ nodes.
+Given a fixed history depth H, there are H simultaneous subproblems, each having a lattice size of H+1.
+When neglecting the effort done by copying data, costs of enlarged subproblems and the creation of subproblems, the total effort of the discrete artificial boundary condition is at most as high as a lattice extension by H^2+H nodes.
+Thus, the complexity of the DABC is determined by the history depth H.